phoenixframework/phoenix/guides/howto/custom_error_pages.md

 end
 ```

-However, implementing the `Plug.Exception` protocol by hand can be convenient in certain occasions, such as when providing Actionable ERrors.
+However, implementing the `Plug.Exception` protocol by hand can be convenient in certain occasions, such as when providing Actionable Errors.

 ## Actionable Errors

-Exception actions are functions that can be triggered by the error page, it is basically a list of maps defining a `label` and a `handler` to be executed.
+Exception actions are functions that can be triggered by the error page, and they're basically a list of maps defining a `label` and a `handler` to be executed.

-It is rendered in the error page as a collection of buttons and follows the format of: `[%{label: String.t(), handler: {module(), function :: atom(), args :: []}}]`.
+They are rendered in the error page as a collection of buttons and follow the format of: `[%{label: String.t(), handler: {module(), function :: atom(), args :: []}}]`.

 If we wanted to return some actions for an `MyApp.SomethingNotFoundError` we would implement `Plug.Exception` like this: